Karen Edwards. Freelance Travel Journalist

 Since then, travel has become an active part of my life.
-It is not only my job and my favourite hobby – but it is often my therapy.
-Being somewhere so beautiful that you can’t help but be happy to be alive has got me through some of my toughest times – from losing family to horrible break-ups and huge life-crossroads.
-Being ‘out there’ seems to put life into perspective for me.
-Whenever I have felt confused, hurt or worse, being somewhere different, somewhere friendly and welcoming, has helped heal me.
+It is not only a huge part of my career and my favourite hobby – but it is often my therapy.
+Being somewhere so beautiful that you can’t help but be happy to be alive has got me through some of my toughest times.
+Being ‘out there’ in the big, wide world seems to put life into perspective for me.
+Whenever I have felt confused, hurt or worse, being somewhere different, somewhere friendly and welcoming, has helped distract and heal me.
 In fact, travelling has freed my head and heart from pain many times in my life.

 My work portfolio…

-As a Journalist, I have been contributing to national publications in the U.K. for over 15 years, and I have been a freelance writer for eight years.
+I have been working as a journalist and writing for national publications in the U.K. for over 15 years, and I have been a freelance writer for eight years.

-As I grew up and my interests changed and I moved on from the world of entertainment journalism to focus on travel and lifestyle.
+As my interests changed, I moved on from the world of entertainment journalism to focus on travel and lifestyle.

-I absolutely love writing about the world; the wonderful places to see out there, the fascinating cultures and our extraordinary wildlife.
-Today, I write for national publications, such as Fabulous, Grazia, Metro.co.uk, Sunday Mirror, Sunday Times Travel magazine and various inflight magazines.
+I absolutely love exploring and documenting the world; the wonderful places to visit, the fascinating cultures and extraordinary nature.
+I have written about travel and lifestyle for a variety of publications including Be Kind, Cosmo online, Conde Nast Brides, Discovery, Fabulous, Grazia, High Life, In The Moment, Metro.co.uk, Sunday Mirror, Sunday Times Travel magazine and Wedding.

-I have been lucky enough to be able to combine my passions (music, travel and writing) into a career.
+I feel stupidly lucky to have been able to combine my passions (music, travel and writing) into a career.
 I’m very grateful for that.
 I’ve taught myself photography, too – and now my images often accompany my work in both print and online.